TheSantacloud/youtube-speed/README.md

 ## TODO:

 - [X] Bugfix: after an ad playback resets to original
+- [X] Set custom default rate for specific channels
+- [X] UX friendly way to show the current playback rate
 - [ ] Show the correct playback speed in the Google Settings pane ui
-- [ ] UX friendly way to show the current playback rate
-- [ ] Configurable Control rate interval using a settings page
 - [ ] Set default rate for all videos
-- [ ] Set custom default rate for specific channels
 - [ ] Auto-skip commercials when available